Like both your BBQ and your sex extra spicy? Do you like your murders saucy and done to a turn?

 - To buy a paperback: AMAZON Barnes & Noble Mysterious Galaxy

-An excerpt of Beat Slay Love
+An Excerpt From Beat Slay Love:

 The police chief of Little Neck paused, drinking in his luck.

 Here he was, the first customer to enter what was sure to become a famous local landmark once the episode was broadcast.
 He noticed two cameramen filming him and sucked in his gut, breathing deeply of the aroma in the restaurant.
 The staff must have been cooking all day.

 He could smell short ribs, he thought, roasted to perfection, with perhaps a hint of rosemary and lemon added to the mix.
 He had starved himself all afternoon in anticipation of his meal at the Grotto.
 He was ready to tuck in and eat.